arinar/slQuery/README.md

 -------------------------------------------------

-Blocks are selected using block-selector expressions - they are a special syntax for find_system-calls.
+Blocks are selected using block-selector expressions - they are a special syntax for `find_system`-calls.
 Here are some examples of what can be done - in order of increasing fun.

 ### Block-Type, Mask-Type